IAMMOKZEEEE/IAMMOKZEEEE.github.io/README.md

 # IAMMOKZEEEE.github.io

-My self-coded website portfolio to showcase my coding skills.
+My self-coded website portfolio to showcase my coding projects.

-(In production so-far) Updates will be coming in the near future.
+Currently in production, but Updates will be coming in the near future.

 ## Description
+iammokzeeee.github.io, is a website to showcase all my coding projects, past and present, for professional consideration by prospective employers.
+On this site, you will find information about myself, Charlie Marshall and information pertaining to the projects which I am currently working on.

+You will also find an archive of my previous works, including useable demonstrations of the products I have coded.
+Also, the site has a contact page, should anyone wish to contact me directly.

 ## How to Use